-Some hosting offers refund if they fail to meet their uptime guarantee, but that doesn’t cut it because every single second of downtime is going to cost you visitors, sales and revenue.
+Some hosting providers offer a refund if they fail to meet their uptime guarantee, but that doesn’t cut it because every single second of downtime is going to cost you visitors, sales, and revenue.

-As Google continues to emphasize page speed on their algorithm, it goes without saying you can’t rely on a web hosting server that compromises on page speed.
+As Google continues to emphasize page speed on their algorithm, you can’t afford to rely on a web hosting server that compromises on page speed.
 Page speed can have a significant impact on your overall online business.

 For example, studies reveal that your visitors expect your site to be loaded in 2 seconds or less.
-And if it fails to meet their expectations, they’ll abandon yours and likely go to your competitors’ sites.
+And, if it fails to meet their expectations, they’ll abandon your website and likely go to your competitors’ sites instead.

-If you want to have a blazing fast website, the most important thing you need to consider is choosing a hosting provider that doesn’t compromise on speed.
-In fact, it doesn’t matter how well you optimize your site for boosting page speed unless you’re on a fast web hosting server, your optimization tactics won’t help you.
+If you want to have a blazing fast website, the most important thing you’ll need to do is choose a hosting provider that doesn’t compromise on speed.
+In fact, it doesn’t matter how well you optimize your site to boost page speed – unless you’re on a fast web hosting server, your optimization tactics won’t help you.

-When you’re reading the best VPS hosting reviews, you’ll need to have a basic understanding of what features you could expect as standard from the outset.
+When you’re reading the best VPS hosting reviews, you’ll need to have a basic understanding of what features you should expect as standard from the outset: